Rahul-Patel321/Rahul-Patel321/README.md

 # Hello, I'm Rahul Patel! 👋

-I'm a dedicated Software Engineer at HCL Technologies, Possessing proficiency in Data Analysis, Python, MS Excel, and SQL, I bring a deep understanding of foundational data principles and analytics methodologies.
-Furthermore, I am skilled in advanced domains such as data science, machine learning & AI, AWS, and DSA.
+**I'm a dedicated Software Engineer at HCL Technologies, Possessing proficiency in Data Analysis, Python, MS Excel, and SQL, I bring a deep understanding of foundational data principles and analytics methodologies.
+I also have expertise in Web Scraping, Tableau, and Streamlit for comprehensive data analysis and visualization.
+Additionally, I am skilled in advanced domains such as Data Science, Machine Learning & AI, AWS, and DSA.
 My commitment to continuous learning ensures that I remain abreast of emerging trends, enabling me to innovate and drive impactful business solutions.
-I'm currently enrolled in a comprehensive Complete Machine Learning & Data Science Program by GFG (Geeks For Geeks), where I delve into essential concepts and practical applications in Data Analysis, machine learning, and data science.
+I'm currently enrolled in a comprehensive Complete Machine Learning & Data Science Program by GFG (Geeks For Geeks), where I delve into essential concepts and practical applications in Data Analysis, machine learning, and data science.**

 ## About Me